 In April 2010, the Addams Family finally made their way to Broadway with a stage musical starring Nathan Lane (as Gomez) and Bebe Neuwirth (as Morticia); the stage musical's run on Broadway, however, barely lasted over a year, finally closing in late-December 2011.
 By that time, the Addams Family stage musical was already touring the U.S., followed by stops in Tokyo, Japan and Sydney, Australia.

 In recent years, Universal had made plans to produce an Addams Family animated feature film (with Tim Burton set to co-produce it), but which was eventually abandoned.
-And yet, another Addams Family feature film -- also animated -- might be on the horizon, courtesy of MGM (which now owns the rights to the 1960s TV version); how the forthcoming film (if it gets made, that is) with not only modern movie audiences, but also those who grew up watching past mass media incarnations of the Addams Family remains to be seen.
+But another Addams Family feature film -- also animated (this time via 3-D computer technology) -- is definitely on the horizon, courtesy of MGM (which now owns the rights to the 1960s TV version), featuring the voices of Oscar Issac, Charlize Theron, and Bette Midler; how the forthcoming film -- which is set for release late next year -- will fare with not only modern movie audiences, but also those who grew up watching past mass media incarnations of the Addams Family remains to be seen.
 But nobody can deny that the Addams Family, like the Munsters, have long since secured their place in pop culture history.

 THE ADDAMS FAMILY: ©2018 Metro-Goldwyn-Mayer.& the Estate of Charles Addams.